Join the club! Subscribe Here

 How to Cut Frosted Sugar Cookie Bars | Clean and Easy

-PRO TIP | I typically cut off the brown, uneven edges in order to get nice clean sliced and evenly sized cookies.
+Pro Tip: I typically cut off the brown, uneven edges in order to get nice clean sliced and evenly sized cookies.

 FROSTED sheet pan of sugar cookie bars, with frosting scored and ready for cutting.

-• crumble on ice cream
+• Crumbled over ice cream

-• stir into homemade ice cream
+• Stirred into homemade ice cream

-• Mix into a decadent milkshake
+• Blended into a milkshake

 Making Sugar Cookie Bites using cookie cutter | www.thefreshcooky.com